grafana/metrictank/docs/tools.md

-  agginput         A particular workload good to test performance of carbon-relay-ng aggregators backfill         backfills old data and stops when 'now' is reached bad              Sends out invalid/out-of-order/duplicate metric data feed             Publishes a realtime feed of data help             Help about any command resolutionchange Sends out metric with changing intervals, time range 24hours
+  agginput         A particular workload good to test performance of carbon-relay-ng aggregators backfill         backfills old data and stops when 'now' is reached bad              Sends out invalid/out-of-order/duplicate metric data containers       Mimic a set of containers - with churn - whose stats get reported at the same time feed             Publishes a realtime feed of data help             Help about any command resolutionchange Sends out metric with changing intervals, time range 24hours